Patrick Dempsey: 1983–1989: Early roles and breakthrough

-An invitation to audition for a role in the stage production of Torch Song Trilogy led to Patrick Dempsey's discovery as an actor in 1983.
+At 17, Dempsey got an audition for a role in the stage production of Torch Song Trilogy, which led to his discovery as an actor in 1983.
 His audition was successful and he spent the following four months touring with the company in Philadelphia.
 He followed this with another tour, Brighton Beach Memoirs, in the lead role, which was directed by Gene Saks.
 Dempsey has also made notable appearances in the stage productions of On Golden Pond, with the Maine Acting Company, and as Timmy (the Martin Sheen role) in a 1990 off-Broadway revival of The Subject Was Roses co-starring with John Mahoney and Dana Ivey at the Roundabout Theatre in New York.

 Dempsey's first major feature film role was at age 21 with Beverly D'Angelo in the film In the Mood, the actual World War II story about Ellsworth Wisecarver whose relationships with older married women created a national uproar.
 He then co-starred in the third installment of the comedy classic Meatballs III: Summer Job, alongside Sally Kellerman in 1987.
 This was followed by the teen comedy Can't Buy Me Love in 1987 with actress Amanda Peterson and Some Girls with Jennifer Connelly in 1988.
 In 1989, Dempsey had the lead role in the films Loverboy with actress Kirstie Alley and Happy Together with actress Helen Slater.